 Avoiding Conflicts with Sharks

-Since the debut of Jaws, sharks have struck fear into the hearts of many for decades.
-However, on the list of dangers in the ocean, sharks rank near the bottom.
-When there are shark attacks on humans, it’s a case of mistaken identity, as they are looking for seals or other usual prey.
-Bees, snakes, lightning, jellyfish, and dogs cause far more fatalities each year than sharks.
+Since the debut of Jaws in 1975, sharks have struck fear into the hearts of many.
+On the list of dangers in the ocean, however, sharks rank near the bottom.
+If a shark does attack a human, it is a case of mistaken identity, as they are looking for seals or other typical prey.
+Bees, snakes, lightning, jellyfish, and dogs cause far more human fatalities each year than sharks.
 The odds of drowning and other beach-related fatalities are 1 in 2 million, while shark attacks are 1 in 11.5 million.
-A shark attack is a rare occurrence, but you can keep yourself and others safe by following shark safety tips when at the beach:
+While a shark attack is a rare occurrence, you can still keep yourself and others safe by following shark safety tips when at the beach:

 - Stay away from basking seals and schools of fish